Control Variables in Statistical Studies

 FAQs

-A scientific safeguard that details a factor in a study that should (ideally) be kept the same.
-Control variables can also set out what factors should be accounted for and excluded from causative arguments.
+A control variable is a scientific safeguard that details a factor in a study that should (ideally) be kept the same.
+It can also set out what factors should be accounted for and excluded from causative arguments.

 Control variables add immense statistical power and validity.
-They’re an easy-to-use, effective way to guard against confounding factors that might warp our understanding of a complex topic.
+They are an easy-to-use, effective way to guard against confounding factors that might warp our understanding of a complex topic.

 From